Richardwang1995/Injury_Data_Set/README.md

 # Data Answers
-Data about the number of injuries from sports, house
+Data about the number of injuries from sports in 2018